tdiprima/Datacraft/README.md

-## 🧰 Handy Python Libraries for Data Cleaning & Exploration
+## 🧰 Handy Python Libraries for Data Exploration

-A curated list of Python tools that make working with Pandas and large datasets way easier — whether you're cleaning messy data, doing quick EDA, or scaling up to big data.
+A curated list of Python tools that make working with Pandas and large datasets way easier — whether you're doing quick EDA or scaling up to big data.

 ---